The GR20, from Calenzana to Conca

 The terrain

-Even if the GR20 is in a low mountain region, it is not technically a trail but rather an itinerary going through the mountains on the island.
+Even if the GR20 is in a low mountain region, it is not technically a trail but rather an itinerary going across the mountains on the island.
 It has several technical sections with rocky passages and steep descents.
 The altitude gain and loss requires great physical effort and can be tough on the thighs (quadriceps and hamstrings).
-Considered as the most technical part, the northern section is set in a mineral environment which some trekkers even dread, like the famous I Cascettoni.
-As for the southern section, the difference in altitude is not as great as in the north but the distance is greater.
-The GR20 is also very different from the grandes randonnées of the Alps or the Pyrenees and is perhaps even more difficult than these two due to the loose rocks and stones on the ground.
+Considered as the most technical part, the northern section is set in an alpine mineral environment.
+As for the southern section, the difference in altitude is not as great as in the north but the distances are greater.
+The GR20 is also very different from the grandes randonnées of the Alps or the Pyrenees as loose rocks and stones are tough on the feet.

 If you’re planning on walking the GR20, it is really important not to underestimate how tough the trek is.
 In fact, many Corsicans say that toughness is its raison d’être.

-From North to South or from South to North?
+GR20 North to South or South to North?

 There is much debate around which way you should actually walk the GR20.
 Even local experts don’t actually agree on which version is best.

-Some prefer to do the GR20 from North to South for the following reasons:
+Some prefer to do the GR20 from North to South from Calenzana to Conca for the following reasons:

-• the most technical sections of the trail are situated on the northern part and it is best to start the most difficult part when you still have plenty of energy left.
+- the most technical sections of the trail are situated on the northern part and it could be thought best to start the most difficult part when you still have plenty of energy left.

-Others prefer to start from the South for one major reason:
+Others prefer to start from the South from Conca to Calenzana for one major reason:

 gr20.co.uk > the stages